SvenBroeckling/phasesix/rulebook/static/rulebook/src/md/wounds_en.md

 If the magic extension is used, the character rolls on the sum of the *Charm*, *Conscientiousness*, and *Willpower* stats.
 For each success, one *arcana* is restored.

-When horror extension is active, the character rolls on the sum of *willpower* and *logic*.
-For each success, the stress can be reduced by one.
+When horror extension is active, the character rolls a *Stress Test*.
+If the roll succeeds, the stress may be reduced by one.

 ### Conditions of the character